 When it comes to building a mobile app, you can take one of two approaches: developing it from scratch or using an app maker.
 Here is a look at each of these processes in more detail.

 Mobile App Development from Scratch

 If you choose to make your app from scratch, you’ll have to create the entire product yourself.
-You’ll either need to learn a programming language, develop your coding skills or hire an app maker to help you with building the app.
+You’ll either need to learn a programming language, leverage developer productivity tools or hire an app maker to help you with building the app.

 A development team will work with you to:

 - Draft your back-end.